akhileshzmishra/Excel-comparion-tool/README.md

 The tool also has ways of editing/copying/transferring contents from left file to right file.

 This tool is build with MFC.
 I am really sorry about using this old technology.
 This project started as an intern project in which I acted as a mentor.
 But with growing demand inside our company, we had to make it more professional by adding various features.

+_Data structure_ used for table has been upgraded to modified B tree now:
+1. _Insertion takes at  most log n time_.
+2. _Lookup takes at most log n time_
+3. _Deletion takes at most log n time_
+4. _After any insertion/deletion, the index rearranges itself so that index is consecutive_.

+As an example
+There are 10 elements indexed from 1 - to - 10.
+1(A) 2(B) 3(C) 4(D) 5(E) 6(F) 7(G) 8(H) 9(I) 10(J)
+After an insertion at 4th place the elements should be 1(A) 2(B) 3(C) 4(Insert) 5(D) 6(E) 7(F) 8(G) 9(H) 10(I) 11(J)

+This can be achieved by a list but every other operation would be terribly slow.
+With any combination of primitive data structure available in stl, it was not possible to have a fast look up, fast insertion/ deletion while still preserving index.

+_My concept is like this_
+Store every thing in a leaf node.
+When leaf node is full, bifurcate it and create a new parent element.
+Add the bifurcated parts to the parent node.
+Now parent here is not a leaf node but its children are.
+So there are two types of storage capacity Storage capacity of the leaf(_actual data also called Pocket Size in the code_) Storage capacity of every other node.(_also called Order in the code_) When there is any insertion, keep the data in the appropriate storage leaf node. if it is full, bifurcate it and rearrange the whole node tree.

 _Finally_
 -----------